torchbox/wagtail-news-template/README.md

 All commands from now on should be run from inside the virtual environment.

-7. **Load Dummy Data**: Optionally load in some dummy data, to populate the site with some content.
+7. **Load Dummy Data**: Load in some dummy data to populate the site with some content.

     ```bash
     make load-data